abwilson2002/startup/Notes.md

 level heading h(whatever level is the number)

 Async/await: try/catch is similar to python try/except.
 Finally is used for whatever comes after finishing.

+Use cat to go into any non-file subdirectory (similar to cd)